AnjanaSanu/Halloween-Candy/WriteUp.md

 ![alt text][image6]

 ### Conclusion
-From the above results we can visualize the feature importance and observe that 'chocolate' and 'sugarpercent' features have resulted in higher win percentage.
-Hence, I conclude that these two characteristics draw the customer sentiments and I hence I recommend to manufacture a new product with these ingredients in higher percentage for increased sale and win percentage.
+From the above results we can visualize the feature importance and observe that **Chocolate** and **Sugar Percentages** have resulted in higher win percentage.
+As a result, these two characteristics draw the customer sentiments.
+Hence, based on the analytical results, a new product with these ingredients might result in higher percentage for increased sale and win percentage.